top of page

 Are these feelings interfering with my family relationships?

-If you suspect that you might have postpartum depression, it is never too early to find out for sure.
-The vast majority of parents with postpartum depression suffer too long before seeking help.
+If you suspect that you might have postpartum depression, it is never too early to seek treatment.
+Many mothers with postpartum depression suffer for too long before seeking help.

-Yes, parenthood is hard (very hard at times) but without the burden of postpartum depression it can be much, much better and more fulfilling.
+Parenthood is challenging, but without the extra burden of postpartum depression it can be much, much less difficult, and much more fulfilling and enjoyable.

-At Bloom Psychology, Dr. Yam specializes in the diagnosis and treatment of postpartum depression as well as other peripartum mood and anxiety disorders.
-With proper treatment, most parents with postpartum depression get better.
-To learn more and schedule a visit, start here.
+At Bloom Psychology, Dr. Anna Yam specializes in the diagnosis and treatment of postpartum depression, as well as prenatal and postpartum anxiety and obsessive-compulsive disorder.
+With treatment, most mothers with postpartum depression get better.
+To schedule a free consultation with Dr. Yam, get in touch.

 bottom of page